Energy Analytics

 Until now, most teams could only track drilled wells, DUCs and completed wells, the latter well status being reported to the state and often out of date.
 Frac fleets are a limited and valuable resource.
 By knowing where the crews are, we can know with greater certainty when production is coming online.
 Activity Analytics uses machine learning algorithms to scour satellite imagery for the movement of the dozens of vehicles that herald the arrival of a frac fleet.
 We can know with certainty by correlating expected frac fleet movement with radar, which lights up the metal of the convoy’s trucks.

-Frac crew detection is now available in both Canada and the U.S.
+Frac crew detection is now available in the U.S.

 Royalty and minerals investors can leverage these insights, and even call their operator’s owner relations center to ensure there’s no delay when the producer starts cutting checks on the new well.